wallacepck/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `delete 1 2 3` delete the first 3 person in the address book, given that all index are within the size of addressbook.
+* `delete 1 2 3` delete the first 3 person in contacts, given that all index are within the size of the contact list.

 ### Clearing all entries : `clear`